ammbr/php-exemplos/README.md

 # php-livro
-Exercicíos do livro Use a Cabeça!
+Exercícios do livro Use a Cabeça!
 PHP - MySQL.